-The General Fund is projecting a net operating surplus (after capital grants and contributions) this shows that Council is generating sufficient income to meet its business operations for the same period.
+The General Fund is projecting a net operating deficit (after capital grants and contributions).
+This shows that Council will not generate sufficient income to meet its business operations for the same period.
 Council maintains adequate cash reserves in its consolidated fund to meet its obligations when they fall due.
 Sewer and water reserves are increasing and will continue to be monitored to ensure sufficient funds are available to fund major capital works.

-The projected financial results for the Operational Plan and Delivery Program periods form the initial four years of Council's Long-Term Financial Plan.
-The Long-Term Financial Plan is part of Council's Resourcing Strategy and models Council's performance for the upcoming ten year timespan.
+The projected financial results for the Operational Plan and Delivery Program periods form the initial four years of Council's Long Term Financial Plan.
+The Long Term Financial Plan is part of Council's Resourcing Strategy and models Council's performance for the upcoming 10-year timespan.
 It includes detailed explanations of assumptions used and sensitivity and scenario analysis to test long term aspirations against financial realities.

-In 2019-2020 Council estimates \$118 million will be generated excluding capital grants and contributions.
+In 2019 - 2020 Council estimates \$91 million will be generated excluding capital grants and contributions.

-In 2019-2020 Council estimates our operating expenditure to be approximately \$118 million.
+In 2019 - 2020 Council estimates our operating expenditure to be approximately \$97.6 million.